Why Constipation is No Laughing Matter

 For example, good sources of omega-3s include tuna, salmon, halibut, hemp oils, nut oils, flax seed oil, cod liver oil, and probiotics.
 So, talk to your physician before starting a new supplement regimen.

 Boost your Metabolism with Super Iodine+ with L-Tyrosine

 Eat Probiotic Rich Foods or Take Probiotic Supplements

 Probiotics can help protect against chronic constipation.
 Probiotics are beneficial, live bacteria that occur in the gut naturally.
 An imbalance of bacteria in the gut can result in chronic constipation.
 Consuming probiotic foods can help improve this balance and fight constipation.
 Try consuming probiotic foods like yogurt, kimchi, and sauerkraut.

-If you’ve been feeling backed up lately.
-To put it delicately, not “making” as often as you should.
-Also, feeling bloated and uncomfortable.
-You’re more than likely constipated.
+If you’ve been feeling backed up lately and are feeling bloated and uncomfortable, you’re more than likely constipated.
 The suggestions listed here will help you get back on track.